JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-touch.md

 * If there is movement detected within this time, the user likely wants to scroll the container.
 Compose Multiplatform does not make the native UI element aware of this touch sequence.
-* If there is movement detected within this time, the touch is likely intended for the underlying element.
+* If there is no movement detected within this time, the touch is likely intended for the underlying element.
 For the rest of the touch sequence, Compose Multiplatform hands over control to the native UI.

 If your interop view is not meant to be interacted with, you can disable all touch processing in advance.